ARBEEV/Arbeevcommunity/README.md

 not necessarily heard well

 # As time goes by the team increases
-starting from Someone who says more than 12 years of experience in crypgraphy
+starting from Someone who says more than 12 years of experience in

 he just provides guidance on blockchain philosophy and provides many moments. community creation